tsileo/microblog.pub/README.md

 $ make config
 ```

+Once the initial configuration is done, you can still tweak the config by editing `config/me.yml` directly.

 ### Deployment

 To spawn the docker-compose project (running this command will also update _microblog.pub_ to latest and restart the project it it's already running):